Things to do in Napa Valley, California (Locals’ Guide)

 Both Oakland and San Francisco airports have shuttle service to Napa Valley.

-It is an incredible mix of beauty, luxury, and fine food and wine, yet it still feels friendly and accessible.
+I love Napa Valley because it’s an incredible mix of beauty, luxury, and fine food and wine, yet it still feels friendly and accessible.

-BIO – Jenna runs This Is My Happiness, a blog about culture, art, and travel, and writes for the new website Travel Mindset, launching in early 2013.
+BIO: Jenna runs This Is My Happiness, a blog about culture, art, and travel, and writes for the new website Travel Mindset, launching in early 2013.
 She enjoys writing about what makes places unique in an effort to provide a deeper look at travel destinations, especially California, Brazil, and Italy.
 You can follow her on Facebook and Twitter.

-Other Places to Visit in California
+More Places to Visit in California

 Looking for more California tips?
 Start with these posts: